oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 When compiling your design for FPGA architectures, the Intel® oneAPI DPC++/C++ Compiler can choose to implement your variables as registers, or as block memories.
 The details of this decision are better defined in the [Memory System code sample](DirectProgramming/C++SYCL_FPGA/Tutorials/Features/memory_attributes).
 However, an ill-formed memory layout can lead to negative impact on your system performance.

-In this code sample, you will learn:
+This tutorial will teach you:

 * When to use a banked memory and how the compiler optimizes banked memory systems.